angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment3.md

 <h3>Getting the Skeleton Code</h3>
 <p>
 <!-- <b>It is strongly recommended that you complete this assignment on the seasnet Linux servers.
 If you are running locally, we encourage you to use a Linux VM (e.g., using VirtualBox) and not Windows.</b><br> -->
     You will be reusing the same skeleton code as Assignment 2.
 However, changes may have been made since your skeleton code repository was created.
-In GitHub, please go to the **Pull Requests tab**, and if a Pull Request exists, please **merge it** into your code.
+In GitHub, please go to the <strong>Pull Requests tab</strong> and if a Pull Request exists, please <strong>merge it</strong> into your code.
 </p>